Multi-Carrier Modulation: An Evolution from Time-Frequency Domain to Delay-Doppler Domain: Introduction

 An example of the TF grid in MC modulation is shown in Fig. \ref{tf_grid}, where each color block presents a transmit pulse obtained by TF-shifting the prototype pulse.
-Given $\mathcal T$ and $\mathcal F$, the \ac{2d} TF domain in Fig. \ref{tf_grid} is a \emph{gridded} \ac{2d} domain \emph{dedicated for} representing the discrete TF structure and the signal (energy) localization of the MC modulation.
-Then, the fundamental issue of designing an MC modulation scheme becomes that of finding the (bi)orthogonal prototype pulse with respect to $\mathcal T$ and $\mathcal F$.
+Given $\Delta T$ and $\Delta F$, the \ac{2d} TF domain in Fig. \ref{tf_grid} is a \emph{gridded} \ac{2d} domain \emph{dedicated for} representing the discrete TF structure and the signal (energy) localization of the MC modulation.
+Then, the fundamental issue of designing an MC modulation scheme becomes that of finding the (bi)orthogonal prototype pulse with respect to $\Delta T$ and $\Delta F$.
 Traditionally, the transmit pulses in Fig. \ref{tf_grid} are considered as a \emph{\ac{wh}} or \emph{Gabor} function set\cite{tff}, which is the principal tool of the \ac{stft} based \ac{tf} analysis\cite{wavelet,gaborana,ftfa}.
-According to the WH frame theory, the (bi)orthogonal WH function sets only exist for $\mathcal R \ge 1$\cite{wexler1990,janssen1995}, and therefore most MC modulation schemes are designed for $\mathcal R \ge 1$ \cite{tff,mct}.
+According to the WH frame theory, the (bi)orthogonal WH function sets only exist for $\Delta R \ge 1$\cite{wexler1990,janssen1995}, and therefore most MC modulation schemes are designed for $\Delta R \ge 1$ \cite{tff,mct}.

-Things become more complicated when the channel's frequency dispersion is significant, for example, for an LTV channel encountered in a high-mobility environment.
-In contrast to LTI channels, which have elegant and \emph{common} eigenfuctions to ease the pulse design, the underspead LTV channels at best have a structured set of \emph{approximate} eigenfunctions, which depend on the spreading or scattering function of the channel\cite{eigen}.
+The situation becomes more complicated when the channel's frequency dispersion is significant, for example, for an LTV channel encountered in a high-mobility environment.
+In contrast to LTI channels, which have elegant and \emph{common} eigenfunctions to ease the pulse design, the underspread LTV channels at best have a structured set of \emph{approximate} eigenfunctions, which depend on the spreading or scattering function of the channel\cite{eigen}.
 In fact, these approximate eigenfunctions require not only a channel-dependent prototype pulse but also a much coarser JTFR than that of the classic OFDM \cite{eigen,matz07}.
 The channel-dependency and the coarse JTFR make it impracticable to realize eigenfunction-based transmission over LTV channels.